ry4npw/dragonrealms-dobby/README.md

 ### Scripting

-Right now dobby supports StormFront (.sf) scripts that are in you Documents/dobby/ folder.
+Right now dobby supports StormFront (.sf) scripts that are in your Documents/dobby/ folder.
 The goal is to finish the full support of these scripts first.
-Dobby is not limited to one script at a time, but currently there's no way to stop a script once it starts (short of stopping dobby itself).
-Commands to list/stop/pause running scripts are in the works.
+Dobby is not limited to one script at a time, but executing too many scripts could cause unexpected behavior with MATCHWAIT and RT issues, this is the scripter's issue to deal with.

 Dobby uses a command queue to send all dobby-generated commands (user input is still passed through to the server immediately).
 The command queue is a FIFO queue that automatically WAITs between commands and for roundtime.
 If a command fails because of type ahead or roundtime conditions, it generally will retry that command again.
-However, there is a limit of the size of the command queue.
-If your script sends too many commands it may eventually fail.
+If your script is dependent on a command to be executed within a certain amount of time and the CommandQueue is waiting on a long RT from some other action, your script may fail.

 `;look.sf table` will run the [look.sf](https://github.com/ry4npw/dragonrealms-dobby/blob/master/src/test/resources/look.sf) script (assuming it's in the right place!).
 You'll end up seeing something like this:
 ```
 >;look.sf table
 dobby [look.sf: START]